MicrosoftDocs/azure-docs/articles/azure-signalr/signalr-quickstart-azure-functions-javascript.md

 ms.devlang: javascript
 ms.custom: devx-track-js, mode-api
 ---
-# Quickstart: Use JavaScript to create an App showing GitHub star count with Azure Functions and SignalR Service
+# Quickstart: Create a serverless app with Azure Functions and SignalR Service using Javascript

  In this article, you'll use Azure SignalR Service, Azure Functions, and JavaScript to build a serverless application to broadcast messages to clients.